h-campos/h-campos/README.md

 - 👋 Hi, I’m @Sakoutecher or camposh
 - 👀 I’m interested in web devellopement and web design
-- 🌱 I’m currently learning BTS SIO
+- 🌱 I’m currently learning BTS SIO in Campus la Futaie at Bressuire in France

 <!---
 Sakoutecher/Sakoutecher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.